Herefordshire Council: Composition

-Of the eleven independent councillors, seven sit as the "Independents for Herefordshire" group, two form the "True Independents" group, and the other two do not belong to any group.
+Of the twelve independent councillors, eight sit as the "Independents for Herefordshire" group, two form the "True Independents" group, and the other two do not belong to any group.
 The next election is due in 2027.

 Elections

 Since the last full review of boundaries in 2015 Herefordshire has comprised 53 wards, each of which elects one councillor.
 Elections are held every four years.

 Premises

 The council has its headquarters at the Council Offices on Plough Lane in Hereford.
 The building was formerly the headquarters of H. P. Bulmer and was bought by the council in 2009 to use as offices.
 Council meetings also transferred there in 2022.